-where $Dem Vote{ic}$ is a dummy variable scoring one if respondent i in county c voted for Hillary Clinton in the 2016 election.
+2016 election.
 The variable Manufacturing Layoffs_c measures the total manufacturing layoffs per worker in county c between 2012 and 2015.
-This variable is interacted with White_i, which takes a value of one if respondent i in county c is white, and zero otherwise.31 Moreover, we include the vector \mathbf{X}{c} with county-level controls interacted with the dummy White_i.
-Note that respondents are geo-coded at the level of the county, for which we have variation of manufacturing layoffs.
+This variable is interacted with White_i, which takes a value of one if respondent i in county c is white and zero otherwise.32 Moreover, we include the vector \mathbf{X}{c} with county-level controls interacted with the dummy White_i.
+Note that respondents are geocoded at the level of the county, for which we have variation of manufacturing layoffs.

-Furthermore, a vector $\mathbf{Z}{\mathbf{i}}$ captures individual-level controls, which we include along with their interactions with White_i.32 In addition, we interact White Population Share with White and the same county-level controls as in equation 1.
-The individual-level model includes county fixed effects (δ_c), which net out time-invariant differences across counties.
-In doing so, we are unable to estimate the coefficients of Manufacturing Layoffs and $\mathbf{X}{\mathbf{c}}$ alone, as these get absorbed by county fixed effects. α_1 is the constant, whereas β_1 , β_2 , ζ , η , and θ are the coefficients. ε{ic} accounts for all residual determinants of the outcome variable.
+Furthermore, a vector \mathbf{Z}i captures individual-level characteristics, which we include along with their interactions with White{i}.33 The individual-level model includes county fixed effects (δ_c), which net out timeinvariant differences across counties.
+In doing so, we are unable to estimate the coefficients of Manufacturing Layoffs and \mathbf{X}c alone, as these get absorbed by county fixed effects.
+The value for α_1 is the constant, whereas β_1 , β_2 , ζ , η , and θ are the coefficients and ε{ic} accounts for all residual determinants of the outcome variable.